Manulakavishka/JavaScript-2D-Game/README.md

 # Two Car Game - 2d js game

 Welcome to the **Two Car Game**!
-This is a simple yet exciting web game created using JavaScript, where two players compete in a race by controlling their cars with specific keys.
+This is a simple yet exciting web game created using JavaScript, where Signle player compete in a race by controlling your cars with specific keys.

 ## 🎮 How to Play